-“Pahokee” is a beautiful film that captures the spirit of being a teenager while reflecting lives that are anything but carefree and following its premiere at Sundance earlier this year, Lucas and Bresnan have spent the summer sharing this refreshing slice of life with audiences, with its next stop later this week at the Sidewalk Film Festival in Birmingham, Alabama.
-During a recent sojourn to Los Angeles for the L.A.
-Latino International Film Festival, the two spoke about completing a project they invested so much in, upending cultural stereotypes and making sure they putting as much or even more into the community as they were getting out of it as filmmakers.
+“Pahokee” is a beautiful film that captures the spirit of being a teenager while reflecting lives that are anything but carefree and following its premiere at Sundance earlier this year, Lucas and Bresnan have spent the summer sharing this refreshing slice of life with audiences, and the film is now available to watch online with proceeds being split with your favorite local arthouse.
+We were fortunate to catch up with the dynamic duo when they were at the L.A.
+Latino Film Festival to talk about completing a project they invested so much in, upending cultural stereotypes and making sure they putting as much or even more into the community as they were getting out of it as filmmakers.

 Patrick Bresnan: Originally, we had envisioned making a series of short films around rituals that coincided with the school year, but we weren’t really able to get a partner to fund the post-production, so Ivete worked really hard as an editor in Austin and we would finish the short films one at a time.
 They would take six months to finish, even though we had shot them all over the course of a school year.